mkorthof/freenom-script/README.md

 ## DynDNS

-To update A or AAAA records the nameservers for the domain must be set to the default Freenom NS.
+To update A or AAAA records the nameservers for the domain must be set to the default Freenom Name Server.

 - As value your current ip address will be used ("Target")
 - An record will be added if there is none or modified if the record already exists